top of page

 Sarah Ellin Siegel

-Sarah invested 30 years in her IBM career, managing ibm.com Creative Services; co-founding the company’s LGBTQ business development mission in 2001; and managing IBM Learning Design.
-After retiring four years ago, Sarah, her wife Pat, and their two cats, moved from Montclair, New Jersey to Memphis.
-Since then, Sarah written plays, poems, and personal essays.
-This year, Voices of the South will produce the Raising Ilana’s Mother world premiere.
-The company has also hosted readings of her 10-minute plays, Going Off Scripture and Scoop, and next year, Dr. Buzzard's Original Savannah Band Saved This Jewish Lesbian.
+Sarah serves as a Board member.
+She spent 30 years at IBM, including managing ibm.com Creative Services; co-founding IBM’s LGBTQ biz dev mission in 2001; and managing Learning Design.
+After retiring in 2020, Sarah and her wife Pat moved from Montclair, New Jersey to Memphis.
+Since then, Sarah has written plays, poems, and personal essays.
+Voices of the South has produced Raising Ilana’s Mother and also hosted readings of her 10-minute plays, Going Off Scripture, Scoop, and Dr. Buzzard's Original Savannah Band Saved This Jewish Lesbian.

 Ron Gephart